dgnezda/sudoku/README.md

 1. Clone the repo.

-2. Run the development server:
+2. Open in your IDE and run the development server:

 ```bash
 npm run dev